spences10/sveltekit-and-the-content-layer/slides.md

 </style>

 <!--
-SvelteKit uses a file-based routing system much like NextJS that can also be turned into endpoints
+SvelteKit uses a file-based routing system much like NextJS

+These routes can also be turned into endpoints

 Let's take a quick look at a project file structure using file-based routing -->